RichardBradley/liquibase.github.com/_posts/2009-06-24-now-open-liquibase-extension-portal.md

 ---
 layout: default
 subnav: subnav_blog.md
-title: 'Now Open: Liquibase Extension Portal'
+title: Now Open Liquibase Extension Portal
 ---
+# Now Open: Liquibase Extension Portal

-Although it is currently just a skeleton of what it will be, the Liquibase Extension Portal is now open at <a href="http://www.liquibase.org/extensions">http://www.liquibase.org/extensions</a>.
+Although it is currently just a skeleton of what it will be, the Liquibase Extension Portal is now open at <a href="https://www.liquibase.org/extensions">https://www.liquibase.org/extensions</a>.

 The goal of the extension portal is to provide: